A Polyfold Proof of the Arnold Conjecture: The Morse complex and half-infinite Morse trajectories

 \begin{dfn} A {\bf Euclidean Morse-Smale pair} on a closed manifold $M$ is a pair $(f,g)$ consisting of a smooth function $f\in\cC^\infty(M,\R)$ and a Riemannian metric $g$ on $M$ satisfying a normal form and transversality condition as follows. \begin{enumerate} \item For every critical point $p\in{\rm Crit}(f)$ of index $|p|\in\N_0$ there exists a local chart $\phi$ to a neighbourhood of $0\in\R^n$ such that

 \item For every pair of critical points $p,q\in{\rm Crit}(f)$ the intersection of unstable and stable manifolds is transverse, $W^-_p \pitchfork W^+_q $. \end{enumerate} \end{dfn}

-\begin{rmk}\rm One can check that given any Morse function $f$ and metric $g$ (e.g.\ one that is Euclidean in Morse normal coordinates around the critical points), any generic perturbation of $g$ on annuli around the critical points yields a Euclidean Morse-Smale pair, see e.g.\ \cite[Prp.2]{bh} or \cite[Prp.2.24]{schwarz}.
-Hence Euclidean Morse-Smale pairs exist on every closed manifold, and for any given Morse function. \end{rmk}
+\begin{rmk}\rm Euclidean Morse-Smale pairs exist on every closed manifold, and for any given Morse function.
+Indeed, given any Morse function $f$ and metric $g$, there are arbitrarily $C^0$-small perturbations $g'$ of $g$ in any neighborhood of the critical points of $f$ such that $(f,g')$ satisfies Definition~\ref{def:ems}(i); see e.g.\ \cite[Prp.1]{bh}.
+Furthermore, any $L^2$-generic perturbation $g''$ of $g'$ on annuli around the critical points yields a pair $(f,g'')$ that additionally satisfies Definition~\ref{def:ems}(ii) and hence is a Euclidean Morse-Smale pair; see e.g.\ \cite[Prp.2]{bh} or \cite[Prp.2.24]{schwarz}. \end{rmk}